 For many years my career took me to a lot of different locations as I traveled to conduct business.
 One of the wonderful things about travel is how it opens you up to new experiences and individuals.
 You only truly begin understanding how diverse our world is after witnessing the differences throughout various of it.
 I just wish I brought a dog with me on those trips, so I could name it “Toto,” because I sure wasn’t in Kansas anymore.

 Just as diverse people and cultures can open up our minds to new ideas, working with different boards will also open up our minds to new technologies and circuit board design practices.
-When you who work for one corporation and design the same shape and sized boards over again, you probably won’t get to see much variety in your boards.
-After working at many different companies and/or service bureaus, we have probably have seen all kinds of different board shapes and sizes.
+Some things to consider may be your ferric chloride, copper use, solder mask, and copper layer.
+When you work for one corporation and design the same shape and sized boards over again, you probably won’t get to see much variety in your boards.
+After working at many different companies and/or service bureaus, we have probably seen all kinds of different board shapes and sizes.

-Circuit board shapes and sizes are designed to fit specific electrical components on the board layout.
+Circuit board shapes and sizes are designed to fit specific electrical components on the PCB layout.
 Matching the technology with the schematic design of the circuit board.
-Here are some of the different size and shapes of PCBs that I have worked with over the years, what they were used for, and what it takes to create them.
-There’s a lot more to the world of schematic design than what we see in front of us on a regular work-day.
+Here are some of the different PCB board sizes and shapes that I have worked with over the years, what they were used for, and what it takes to create them.
+There’s a lot more to the world of schematic design than what we see in front of us on a regular workday.
 Fortunately, we don’t need a wizard to see it, even if we do live in Kansas.